10 January 2019

 - Bedding.
 Have dedicated light-weight duvets or blankets for summer use and invest in cotton rather than synthetic sheets.

 - Portable fans.
-A portable fan will create air movement that both cools and assists in evaporation of perspiration.
+A portable fan won't cool the air but the air movement it creates both cools and assists in evaporation of perspiration.
 Portable fans don’t tend to have a timer however so choose the fan speed carefully or you’ll be waking to turn it off during the night.
-You’ll also need a fan for each bedroom.

-Try all the natural ventilation and summer bedding options first since they are the most energy efficient.
-If these don’t work or if you also have issues with winter warmth, condensation, mildew or mould then you should consider a ventilation system or heat pump.
+Try all the natural ventilation and summer bedding options first since they are the most cost effective and energy efficient.
+If these don’t work or if you also have issues with overheating in summer, winter chills, condensation, mildew or mould then you should consider a ventilation system or heat pump.

 Book a free home assessment with Smart Energy Solutions to explore which option best solves your comfort needs.
 We have multiple brands of both heat pumps and home ventilation systems to offer you choice and great advice – we also have a range of finance options available to make year-round home comfort affordable now.